-In Canada, life expectancy at birth as of 2014 was 81.67 years, compared to the United States which was 79.56 years.
-This could be because Canada spends more on healthcare than the US.
-The death rate in Canada, as of 2014, was 8.31 deaths per 1000 of the population (8.31/1000), compared to the United States which was 8.15/1000.
-Canada's infant mortality rate in 2014 was 4.71 deaths per 1000 live births in Canada, compared to the United States which was 6.17 per 1000 live births.
-Although improvements have been recorded over past decades, Canada still has one of the highest infant mortality rates among the Organisation for Economic Co-operation and Development countries (OECD).
-Infant mortality rate is especially higher for Aboriginals, reflecting the need for improvement in maternal and infant health services.
+In Canada, life expectancy at birth as of 2014 was 81.67 years.
+The death rate in Canada, as of 2017, was 7.5 deaths per 1,000 of the population.
+Infant mortality rates are 4.4 per 1,000 people.
+Although improvements have been recorded over the past decades, Canada still has one of the highest infant mortality rates among the Organisation for Economic Co-operation and Development countries (OECD).
+The infant mortality rate is especially higher for Native Canadians.

 The Health Sector